Travel blogger Ciara Johnson got a look into Jackson’s rich history through the sights, tastes and sounds of Mississippi, and you can too.

 Wondering what to get while you’re there?
 Ciara has some suggestions.
 “Order a La Paloma from the cocktail menu and Crab Croquettes from the tapas menu.
 Thank me later!”

 Finish off the night at Iron Horse Grill for live music

-“If you’re looking for the best Blues music in Jackson, then Iron Horse Grill is worth a stop.
+“If you’re looking for the best blues music in Jackson, The Iron Horse Grill is worth a stop.
 This isn’t just a restaurant/bar, it’s an experience,” Ciara said.
 “Visit Thursday through Saturday for live music acts and order fried okra as you enjoy the tunes.”

 Day 3: Bakeries, Books and Blues

 For fresh and local favorites including the buttermilk chicken biscuit, cheese grits and country sausage quiche, as well as a plethora of pasty items like their famous King cake, we recommend Broad Street Bakery.